-Marcus J. Ranum is Senior Strategist at Tenable Network Security and author of The Myth of Homeland Security (2003), and writes at his website about homeland security and computer security.
+Marcus J. Ranum is Senior Strategist at Tenable Network Security and author of The Myth of Homeland Security (2003).

 He is a world-renowned expert on security system design and implementation.
 He is recognized as an early innovator in firewall technology, and the implementor of the first commercial firewall product.
 Since the late 1980′s, he has designed a number of groundbreaking security products including the DEC SEAL, the TIS firewall toolkit, the Gauntlet firewall, and NFR’s Network Flight Recorder intrusion detection system.